boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {::include ./drawings/multi-DC.txt}
 ~~~~
-{: #figure-multi-DC title-"An Example of Multi-DC Architecture" artwork-align-"center"}
+{: #figure-multi-DC title="An Example of Multi-DC Architecture" artwork-align-"center"}

    Let us consider 5G slice "X" that uses some of the network functions in